Two killed before hurricane weakens to tropical storm as it moves inland over Mexico’s central and southeast gulf coast.

 ‘Continue to pray’

-Ewart Brown, the prime minister of Bermuda, on Saturday said people were scared and will continue to pray as Igor heads toward the island, packing fierce winds and lashing rain.
+Ewart Brown, the prime minister of Bermuda, said on Saturday that people were scared and would continue to pray as Igor was heading towards the island.

 “Our country and our people have throughout our history rarely faced the full fury of a storm of this magnitude,” Brown said in the capital, Hamilton, after moving from his waterfront residence.